-Kathleen Amos, Assistant Director, Academic/Practice Linkages
+Kathleen Amos, Director, Academic/Practice Linkages

 Ms. Amos joined PHF in 2010 as a Learning Partnership Librarian through the Grace and Harold Sewell Memorial Fund.
 Prior to coming to PHF, she completed the National Library of Medicine Associate Fellowship Program, gaining specialized training in health sciences information services; engaging in research related to biomedical publishing; and supporting consumer health, health literacy, and public health informatics projects.